andmarios/datanomics-engine/README.md

-Datanomics implements a server to log sensor values through simple GET requests and let various clients to retrieve them.
+Datanomics implements a server to log sensor values through simple GET and/or POST requests and let various clients to retrieve them.

+---
+__Disclaimer__

+Usually I upload my projects to Github to share them with the world.
+The primary motive for adding Datanomics to Github though is to help me with deployment.
+For this reason I haven't clean up the project, neither I tried to make it easy for everyone to understand.
+If it suits you feel free to use it (AGPL 3.0 license applies) but I can't guarantee updates, an always consistent state, help or documentation.

+There is a second part to the project, the web interface, which has html templates and javascript libraries as well as third party javascript and css libraries.
+It will be released at a later time.

+---

 To compile, place (or link) datanomics to your GOPATH src directory and run build.
 Example: